-Sanlıkol studied Western classical piano with his mother Fethiye Sanlıkol and started giving piano recitals as early as age five.
-Later on he studied with the internationally acclaimed Turkish composer/Jazz pianist Aydın Esen and won a scholarship to Berklee College of Music.
-While at Berklee Sanlıkol studied jazz composition with such accomplished composers as Herb Pomeroy and Ken Pullig.
-After studying with composers such as George Russell, Bob Brookmeyer, and Lee Hyla, in the year 2004 Sanlıkol completed his Doctor of Musical Arts degree in Composition at New England Conservatory and helped found the organization DÜNYA based in Boston, Massachusetts.
+Sanlıkol studied western classical piano with his mother Fethiye Sanlıkol and started giving piano recitals as early as age five.
+Later on he studied with the internationally acclaimed Turkish composer/pianist Aydın Esen and won a scholarship to Berklee College of Music.
+While at Berklee Sanlıkol studied jazz composition with such accomplished composers like Herb Pomeroy and Ken Pullig.
+After studying with composers George Russell, Bob Brookmeyer and Lee Hyla, in the year 2004 Sanlıkol completed his Doctor of Musical Arts Degree in Composition.
+During his doctoral studies Sanlıkol also focused on Turkish music and ethnomusicology as a result of which he helped find the organization DÜNYA based in Boston, Massachusetts.
 Sanlıkol is the president of DÜNYA, a musicians’ collective dedicated to contemporary presentations of Turkish traditions, alone and in interaction with other world traditions, through musical performance, publication, and educational activities.
 Since its founding Sanlıkol has produced, performed and delivered talks at over two hundred DÜNYA events.
-DÜNYA has also released 9 CDs, a single, a DVD and a documentary film featuring Mehmet Ali Sanlıkol both as a director/performer and a composer.
+DÜNYA has also released 10 CDs, a single, a concert DVD and a documentary film featuring Mehmet Ali Sanlıkol both as a director/performer and a composer.
 The unique nature and the success of DÜNYA resulted with Mehmet Ali Sanlıkol going on the air numerous times on NPR and PRI.